slicknode/slicknode-client/README.md

 # Slicknode GraphQL Client

 A lightweight client to make requests to a slicknode GraphQL server.
+Sends GraphQL queries while automatically adding authentication headers, refreshing access tokens in the background on expiration and with support for authenticators.

+**Note:** If you are looking for a client to build a frontend application, we recommend using [slicknode-apollo](https://github.com/slicknode/slicknode-apollo), the Slicknode version of the [Apollo Client](https://www.apollographql.com/client) with auth support and recommended defaults.

 ## Installation